 Your hips need movement in the same way that a car needs to be driven; leave it sitting still for a while, and things stop working correctly.

 While a daily walk will help—anything’s better than remaining sedentary—consider trying yoga or stretches for tight hips in lieu of walking.
 The lotus position—lying flat on your back with the bottoms of your feet together so your knees flop open to your sides—is one of the best poses you can do to loosen your hip flexors.
 Same goes for lunge poses and a simple glute bridge—just laying on the ground and holding your hips high in the air, for at least a minute.
 Take a break, then hold it for another minute.

 But whether you’re walking, stretching, or doing yoga, the key is to be mindful and not over-exert yourself.
 The goal is to loosen your hip flexors so you can come back stronger when it’s time to truly work out, whether you’re running, biking, or rowing.

 The Takeaway: You Need a Hip Mobility Routine

 We’ve all had that workout where we just feel too sore to push through to the end.
 It’s only natural to get frustrated, but the more important thing is to think about why your body is holding you back.

 Don’t just push through the pain—find ways to make sure it never impedes your progress in the first place.
 Or, if you don’t think your hip flexors have been a problem for you until now, don’t be so sure.
-Try this hip mobility routine and you’ll quickly see results.
+Try this hip mobility routine and explore hip flexor stretching classes on the Peloton App to see results.